 Here’s how it works.

 - While using the service, users are leaving a detailed history of preferences, actions, intents, comments, and other stuff.
-This information presents a user through the content he consumes and the way he consumes it.
+This information presents a user through what information the user consumes.

 - The content has certain features that describe its value - topic, category, type, color, weight, time of publication - the list goes on.